Frequently Asked Questions

 - ACMin is an interdenominational Christian college, not affiliated with a specific denomination.

 - ACMin offers flexible certificate, undergraduate and graduate programs that prepare students to answer the call to church-affiliated ministry or Christian leadership in the marketplace.

-- The primary key distinctive of ACMin is equipping with sound biblical doctrine combined with mentored experience in frontline ministry for the purpose of serving others in Christ’s name.
+- The primary key distinctive of ACMin is equipping with sound biblical doctrine combined with mentored experience in frontline ministry as well as emphasis on addressing matters of the heart, such as identity in Christ and spiritual warfare, for the purpose of serving others effectively in Christ’s name.
 Graduates will have gained significant practical experience through their real-life ministry apprenticeships.

 What are Lifelong Ministry Courses?

 Many area churches recognize that they can’t meet all of the needs to equip their members for specific types of lay ministry.
 ACMin’s Lifelong Ministry Program is designed to supplement churches’ local efforts by offering workshops and seminars for all believers with the goals of helping them deepen their personal relationship with the Lord and learning how to apply biblical principles to important aspects of daily life.
 Sample topics include prayer, worship, evangelism, Christian leadership and more.
 LMP seminars help believers to effectively use their talents and gifts as significant difference-makers and leaders for the Lord in their churches and local communities.
 LMP courses do not result in college credit.
 See: